 William Borden story

-African martyr's statement on commitment
+African martyr's commitment

-Mission trip fund raising
+Mission trip fund-raising

 ruin a mission trip

 On this date in Missions history